1. Home

 • Bournemouth, Poole and Christchurch: Bournemouth, Poole and Christchurch in Dorset introduced a tourist tax on July 1, 2024.
 Visitors are charged a tax of £2 per room, per night.

-Head's up—Scotland and Wales don't currently have a tourist tax.
-But, there's plans to introduce them over the next few years.
+Head's up - Wales doesn't currently have a tourist tax, but plans are in the pipeline to introduce one in the coming years.

-Over 1 in 10 Brits have paid more than £50* in tourist tax on a trip before.
-And, 26% have had to skip certain experiences or activities* as a result!
-But, budgeting for tourist tax is all about being informed before you go.
+Over 1 in 10 Brits have paid more than £50* in tourist tax on a trip - and 26% have had to skip certain experiences or activities because of it*.
+But a bit of planning now can go a long way.

 Compare travel insurance